Ragini-Chatterjee-Cat/Thought_Out_Recs/README.md

 A sophisticated hybrid recommendation system combining collaborative filtering and content-based filtering techniques.
 Built with PyTorch and deployed as an interactive Streamlit web application.

+**Note**: This project was created as an academic project.
+The original dataset is not included in this repository.
+To use this system, you'll need to provide your own data (see [Data Requirements](#data-format) below).

 ## Quick Start

 ```bash